 Item 1A.
 Risk Factors

+There have been no material changes in information regarding our risk factors as described: Item 1A of our Annual Report on Form 10-K as filed with the SEC on March 16, 2021 and any subsequent filings.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds

 None

 Item 3.
 Defaults upon Senior Securities

 None.

 Item 4.
 Mine Safety Disclosures

-Not appl icable.
+Not applicable.

 Item 5.
 Other Information

 None.

+EXHIBIT INDEX

 Exhibit No. Exhibit Description 31.1 Certification of Principal Executive Officer of Second Sight Medical Products, Inc. pursuant to Section 302 of Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial and Accounting Officer of Second Sight Medical Products, Inc. pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certifications of Principal Executive Officer and Principal Financial and Accounting Officer of Second Sight Medical Products, Inc. pursuant to Rule 13a-14(b) under the Exchange Act and 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS XBRL Instant Document.
 101.SCH XBRL Taxonomy Extension Schema Document.
 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document.
-Include ed herein.
+Include ad bassin